chriscareycode/cosmic-unicorn/cosmic-doomguy/README.md

-# cosmic-doom-guy
+# cosmic-doomguy

-Doom Guy, on your Pimoroni Cosmic Unicorn https://shop.pimoroni.com/products/cosmic-unicorn
+Doomguy, on your Pimoroni Cosmic Unicorn https://shop.pimoroni.com/products/cosmic-unicorn

-Press the A, B, C, or D buttons to change Doom Guy's mood:
+Press the A, B, C, or D buttons to change Doomguy's mood:
 - A: Happy
 - B: Upset
 - C: Angry